-My photograph of Jackie Stewart is on the back cover of Norm Dewitt's amazing book about the history of F1:
+My photograph of Jackie Stewart is on the back cover of Norm Dewitt's amazing book (highly recommended) about the history of F1:

-I use digital cameras which, unlike film cameras, produce extremely smooth, grain-free images.
-Most are made by stitching several images together to produce detailed, high resolution panoramas which can be printed at large sizes and still appear sharp and smooth.
+Several of my digital images are made by stitching several images together to produce high resolution panoramas which can be printed at large sizes and still appear sharp and smooth.

-Some of the images may need to be cropped slightly to print at a "standard" size, because images displayed in my Galleries have proportions that may differ from "standard" photo sizes such as A4, 11x14 inches, etc. Most of the (non-panoramic) images in the Galleries are cropped to 1,600 x 1,200 pixels.
+Some of the images may need to be cropped slightly to print at a "standard" size, because images displayed in my Galleries have 3:4 proportions, different from "standard" photo sizes such as A4, 11x14 inches, etc. The (non-panoramic) images in the Galleries are displayed at up tp 1,600 x 1,200 pixels, depending on screen size.